nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-InternBuddy detects that one or more compulsory fields are missing.
+InternBuddy detects that no fields are provided.
     * 1a1.
 InternBuddy prompts the user for an `edit` command of the correct format.

       Use case resumes from Step 1.